 We will keep you informed of the status of your additional requirements application throughout the process, so make sure to regularly check the email address you used on your application.

-2. If we believe we need further or different evidence, we will ask you for further evidence to determine whether or not we can approve your request.
+2. If we believe we need further or different evidence, we will ask you for it to determine whether we can approve your request.

 3. If we believe the evidence you have provided is not sufficient, even after you’ve provided additional evidence, we will reject the request for an additional requirements room.
 We will still proceed with your original application for accommodation however we will not be able to take your request into consideration.

 If you hold an Unconditional Firm offer of study on A Level results day, we’ll send you a room offer by email.
 At this point, you are subject to the same Accommodation Guarantee as other students.